Poverty headcount ratio at $3.65 a day (2017 PPP) (% of population)

 Employment in agriculture (% of total employment) (modeled ILO estimate)

 Papua New Guinea has a population of 8.8 million people.
 The country is significantly more populated in its rural areas with 87% of its population based there.
 The remaining 13%, live in urban regions.
-The agricultural sector representing 17% of the national GDP , assumes more than half of total employment in Papua New Guinea with 56%.
+The agricultural sector representing 18.8% of the national GDP , assumes 17% of total employment in Papua New Guinea.

 Papua New Guinea’s economy is, together with the minerals and energy extraction sector, dominated by agriculture.
 Even though the country has witnessed a recent economic growth, rural poverty is still a significant issue.
 Smallholder farming is the main driver of the agricultural sector, with most of these farmers depending on their crops through a semi-subsistence system.
 Coffee and cocoa are the most important crops for the sector and they are responsible for half of the total agricultural employment.
 The sector’s lack of modern inputs significantly decreases its agricultural productivity.
 Moreover, the country’s poor road network and market organization increases the logistical costs, something which is highly discouraging for small farmers.

-The top produced crops in Papua New Guinea are palm oil fruit, bananas, coconuts, fresh fruit and sweet potatoes.
-The country’s top export commodities in terms of quantity are palm oil, palm kernel oil, green coffee, copra and cocoa beans.
+The top produced crops in Papua New Guinea are palm oil fruit, coconuts, bananas, fresh fruit and sweet potatoes.
+The country’s top export commodities in terms of quantity are palm oil, palm kernel oil, green coffee, coconut oil and cocoa beans.

 The minimum wage in Papua New Guinea is set by law at 3.5 Papua New Guinean kina (0.9 EUR) per hour or 683 Papua New Guinean kina (182 EUR) per month, assuming 195 workhours per month.
 The government has not been effective in enforcing labor law.
 At the same time the law itself is not sufficient, as it does not prohibit excessive compulsory overtime nor does it limit how many overtime hours an employee may work.
 In cases where fines were given due to non-obedience to the labor law, these remained uncollected due to poor tracking systems and low political will.
 While the majority of the actors in the country’s formal private sector complied with the labor law, this is not the case for the informal sector where many workers do not receive the minimum wage. migrant workers from Venezuela in the informal sector are particularly vulnerable to labor exploitation and often work under very poor conditions.